nixphp/docs/pages/configuration.md

 NixPHP provides a simple yet flexible configuration system based on `.env` files, a lightweight environment service, and a powerful configuration loader.

-You can easily manage different settings for local development, staging, and production environments.
+You can manage different settings for local development, staging, and production environments.

 ---